IBM-ICP4D/IndustryAccelerators-RemoteData/README.md

 2. Generate and display credentials to this database and open the Db2 Warehouse console.
 3. Add a new table into this warehouse.
 4. Set up csv processing to upload sample data into this table.
-5. Use SQL to validate the sample data and set up more complex partioned event tables (for simple ICPD data virtualization demonstration).
+5. Use SQL to validate the sample data and set up more complex partioned event tables (for simple CP4D data virtualization demonstration).
-6. Set up the connection from ICPD allowing discovery and import of data assets from a remote data warehouse.
+6. Set up the connection from the CP4D instance allowing discovery and import of data assets from a remote data warehouse.
-7. Request ICP for Data to discover and import assets from a remode data warehouse using a defined source data connection.
+7. Request CP4D to discover and import assets from a remode data warehouse using a defined source data connection.
-8. Show data read and data virtualization/regularization steps in ICP for Data jupyter notebook as the first step in advanced analytics.
+8. Show data read and data virtualization/regularization steps in a CP4D Jupyter notebook as the first step in advanced analytics.

 <h2>  Db2 Warehouse on Cloud Setup and Load Sample Tables </h2>
 A useful reference for the Db2 Warehouse on Cloud provisioning and sample table creation is provided in the IBM Public Cloud tutorial:  [SQL Database for Cloud Data](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-sql-database#sql-database)